 The South Island interior was criss-crossed with tracks used by parties seeking pounamu (greenstone, or New Zealand jade), which is found only on the western side of the Southern Alps.
 The trails usually ran up river valleys and over passes.

 The most important route was probably the Taramakau–Hurunui trail (later known as Harper Pass).
 Others were through the Lewis, Browning and Haast passes, and the Mackinnon Pass to Milford Sound.
-Some river tracks were also significant, such as those along the Buller Gorge, and the Waitaki and Clutha rivers.
+Significant river tracks included those in the Buller Gorge, and along the Waitaki and Clutha rivers.

 When early Europeans set out to explore the land, they were mostly guided by Māori, along traditional pathways.

 Europeans also used the old coastal routes, especially on the west coast of the lower North Island and the east coast of the South Island.
-Townspeople often had to walk to accomplish their business.
-For example, the Bridle Path linked the port of Lyttelton with the new town of Christchurch.
+Townspeople often had to walk to do business.
+For example, the Bridle Path over the Port Hills linked the port of Lyttelton to the new town of Christchurch.

 Settlers soon found other means to get around.
-By 1867 a rail tunnel linked Christchurch and its port.
-Rough roads were built within and between towns, and people moved by horse and carriage.
+By 1867 there was a rail tunnel between Christchurch and Lyttelton.
+Rough roads were built within and between towns, and people travelled by horse and carriage.

 Among the few who continued to walk the roads were the swaggers or swagmen, named for the swags (knapsacks) they carried.
-They would traipse along the roads on the east coast of both islands, going from one sheep station to another in search of work.
+They would trudge along the roads on the east coast of both islands, going from one sheep station to the next in search of work.

 In 1861 the discovery of gold at Gabriels Gully, in Central Otago, led to a rush over the Maungatua and Waipori ranges to the Tuapeka River.
-The next year the discovery of gold at Dunstan, up the Clutha River, brought more miners.
-A few used packhorses to cart their gear, and some even used their dogs, but most trudged along, carrying a swag.
+The discovery of gold at Dunstan, up the Clutha River, brought more miners the following year.
+A few used packhorses to cart their gear, and some even used their dogs, but most plodded along, carrying a swag.

-From Tuapeka the miners came up the east bank of the Clutha River.
-From Dunedin they either went north via Palmerston and the Pigroot, or south along the desolate route to Outram and across the Lammermoor Range.
+From Tuapeka the miners walked up the east bank of the Clutha River.
+From Dunedin they either went north via Palmerston and the Pigroot, or south to Outram and then across the desolate Lammermoor Range.

-By 1863 the busy route from the Tuapeka goldfields to the Dunstan goldfield was marked out with planted saplings, each bearing a small black flag.
+By 1863 the busy route from the Tuapeka goldfields to the Dunstan was marked with planted saplings, each bearing a small black flag.
 Where there were no trees, rock cairns were built.

 In the Coromandel in the late 1860s, tracks were cut to allow miners to walk to battery sites, where gold-bearing rocks were broken up.

 Many tracks soon became roads, or were replaced by new roads, such as the one over Arthur’s Pass.
-In the Ruahine Range the discovery of copper in 1887 led to new tracks, and down on the West Coast, coalminers forged paths that sometimes became tramlines.
+The discovery of copper In the Ruahine Range in 1887 led to new tracks.
+On the West Coast, coal miners forged paths that sometimes became tramlines.

-Deer cullers made a significant number of new tracks.
+Deer cullers made many new tracks.
 In 1930 George Yerex, a former captain in Britain’s Imperial Camel Corps, was appointed by the Department of Internal Affairs to direct deer-culling operations.
 At first the cullers worked from tent camps, blazing tracks through the back country.
-But ‘the Skipper’, as Yerex was known, saw the need for a more systematic network of huts and tracks.
-Because he wanted deer cullers to eradicate deer completely, all parts of the ranges needed to be within about three hours’ walk of a hut.
-Anderson Memorial Hut in the Tararua Range was the first hut to be built, but lack of funds delayed completion of the network.
+‘The Skipper’, as Yerex was known, saw the need for a more systematic network of huts and tracks.
+Because he wanted cullers to eradicate deer, all parts of the ranges needed to be within about three hours’ walk from a hut.
+Anderson Memorial Hut in the Tararua Range was the first to be built, but lack of funds delayed completion of the network.

 In 1945 Internal Affairs took on possum hunting, and set up a Wildlife Service.
 Trappers, paid a bounty for each pelt, used the old tracks and forged new ones.
 In 1956 the Forest Service took over the job of destroying noxious animals.
 A hut and track programme began, and the first part of Yerex’s goal was finally achieved.

 The first purely recreational track was cut in the isolated rainforests of Fiordland.
 In 1880 Donald Sutherland, exploring from Milford Sound, discovered the spectacular Sutherland Falls.
-Eight years later Quintin McKinnon, exploring from Lake Te Anau, crossed over the pass which was given his name.
-A 53-kilometre walking track was made, from the lake to the sound.
+Eight years later Quintin McKinnon, exploring from Lake Te Anau, crossed over the pass which was given his name (spelled as Mackinnon).
+A 53-kilometre walking track was made from the lake to the sound.
 By the end of 1888 McKinnon was guiding tourists along the route.

-Explorer Quintin McKinnon was renowned for cooking pompolonas, a type of scone, which he gave to his walking parties.
+Explorer Quintin McKinnon was renowned for cooking pompolonas, a type of scone, for his walking parties.
 In memory of this, one of the huts on the Milford Track was named Pompolona.

-Mackinnon drowned in 1892, and in 1903 guiding was taken up by the newly formed Department of Tourist and Health Resorts, which built Glade House at the head of Lake Te Anau.
+McKinnon drowned in 1892, and in 1903 guiding was taken up by the newly formed Department of Tourist and Health Resorts, which built Glade House at the head of Lake Te Anau.
 The Milford walk soon gained an international reputation.
-In 1908 an article in a London paper called it ‘the finest walk in the world’ and the description stuck.
+In 1908 an article in a London paper called it ‘the finest walk in the world’, and the description stuck.

 In the summer of 1910–11, 2,627 people stayed at Quintin Hut near Sutherland Falls.
 The success of the Milford Track encouraged the cutting of other tracks in the area, notably the Routeburn and Greenstone trails at the head of Lake Wakatipu.

-By 2006 over 200 people a day were walking the Milford Track in the summer months (between December and March).
+In 2006 over 200 people a day walked the Milford Track in the summer months (December to March).

 The establishment of Tongariro National Park in 1887 and the founding of the Department of Tourist and Health Resorts led to recreational development in the North Island.
 By 1904, huts had been built at Ketetahi and Waihohonu in the national park.
 The completion of the main trunk railway in 1908 increased the demand for walking trails.
 In 1929 the government built the Chateau Tongariro hotel on the slopes of Mt Ruapehu.

 In 1889 the newspapers reported that hikers were flocking to Tokaanu, near Lake Taupō, and that women were easily climbing Tongariro and in ecstasy over ‘the marvellous handiwork of Nature’ 1.
-But when Frances Beetham climbed it three years later she remarked that the group had to go without a cup of tea, as there was no wood to boil a ‘William’ (a billy, or pot).
+But when Frances Beetham climbed the mountain three years later, she remarked that the group had to go without a cup of tea, as there was no wood to boil a ‘William’ (a billy, or pot).

-The Camphouse – originally military barracks in the New Zealand wars – was moved to Mt Taranaki (Mt Egmont) in 1891, as accommodation for walkers and climbers.
-The mountain became Egmont National Park (New Zealand’s second) in 1893, and tracks were forged around and up it.
+The Camphouse – originally a military barracks in New Plymouth – was moved to Mt Taranaki (Mt Egmont) in 1891, as accommodation for walkers and climbers.
+The mountain became Egmont National Park (New Zealand’s second) in 1893, and tracks were built around and up it.

-In Wellington, locals wanting a weekend in the hills, away from their desks, turned to the Tararua Range.
+Wellington city-dwellers wanting a weekend in the hills turned to the Tararua Range.
 By 1895 there were separate track committees on both sides of the range.
 A track up Mt Holdsworth was completed, and Mountain House was built.
-In 1910 over 1,000 people climbed the mountain.
+In 1910 over 1,000 people climbed Holdsworth.
 Two years later a track was completed from Ōtaki Forks to Mt Alpha, forming the celebrated ‘southern crossing’ over the southern Tararuas.
 The Tararua Tramping Club (1919) intensified efforts to build a network of huts and walking tracks.
-In the 1920s the Five Mile Track was cut into the Orongorongo Range.
+In the 1920s the Five Mile Track from the Wainuiomata Valley to the Orongorongo River was cut.